How To Force A Narcissistic Breakdown (Stages of Collapse)

 If the narcissist is first made to feel intimidated or uncertain about their position, this method seems to work quite well.

-The basic idea is to show them you are more powerful than them.
+The basic idea is to show them you are more powerful than they are.
 If you show them you can cancel them or will abandon them, they will be pushed into bargaining.

 If you establish that you have the support of more people than they have, it will force them to bargain.